leomonta/Python_cpp_builder/README.md

 general options

 	-a                    rebuild the entire project
-	-p profile-name       utilize the given profile specifies in the config file -e                    do not compile and export the `cpp_builder_config` as a Makefile -gen                  writes in the current directory an empty `cpp_builder_config.json` file -n num-of-threads     number of parallel threads to execute at the same time, default 12, -1 for as many as compilation units
+	-p <profile-name>     utilize the given profile specifies in the config file -e                    do not compile and export the `cpp_builder_config` as a Makefile --gen                 writes in the current directory an empty `cpp_builder_config.json` file -n <num-of-threads>   number of parallel threads to execute at the same time, default 12, -1 for as many as compilation units
-	--help                print this screen
+	-h, --help            print this screen

 printing options